LIFESTYLE & TRAVEL PHOTOGRAPHY: ARCADIA BLUFFS GOLF CLUB

 This post features Arcadia Bluffs, one of the premier public links-style golf courses in the United States.
 It is rated the #3 course in the state of Michigan, #13 public course in the United States and ranked #68 of all courses, public and private, in the US.

-Fine Art Prints from this series are available in the Arcadia Bluffs Collection here.
+Contact Neil for details about purchasing Fine Art Prints from this series available in the Arcadia Bluffs Collection here.

 Every photographer experiences a time of struggle, when the creative mojo disappears.

 When my mojo went south, I went north.
 To recharge my creative batteries in beautiful northern Michigan.
 Spending some quality time with friends and family was long overdue.
 After intense periods of work, with relentless deadlines, endless editing and demanding clients, time away from camera, computer and clients was sorely needed.
 But how to get those creative juices flowing again?

 The solution?
 To the links, young man!
 I recpatured my mojo during a round of golf on one of the most beautiful and challenging golf courses I have ever set foot upon.

 A place called Arcadia Bluffs.

 “Golf Digest selected Arcadia Bluffs as one of the 100 Greatest Golf Courses in the United States in 2005.
 The course was ranked #10 in America’s 100 Greatest Public Courses list and #56 in the 100 Greatest Golf Courses list.
 In addition to the Golf Digest ranking, Golfweek magazine ranked Arcadia Bluffs at #24 in their listing of The 100 Best Courses in United States.”